 Variations and Substitutions

-- Use granulated sugar stead of brown sugar for a lighter flavor.
+- Use granulated sugar instead of brown sugar for a lighter, more vanilla-like flavor.

-- You can use whole milk instead of buttermilk if you prefer but I do recommend making this cornbread buttermilk if you can.
+- You can use whole milk instead of buttermilk if you prefer but I recommend making this cornbread buttermilk for the best flavor.

 - Use canned sweet potato puree to save time or even substitute pumpkin puree!